RCS – Pricing FAQs

 Wasabi has a minimum storage duration policy that means if stored objects are deleted before they have been stored with Wasabi for a certain number of days (30 days when using the Wasabi RCS pricing model), a Timed Deleted Storage charge equal to the storage charge for the remaining days will apply.
 This policy is comparable to the minimum storage duration policies that exist with some AWS and other hyperscaler storage services.
 For more details on this policy, please refer to this knowledge base article.

-Your RCS package will automatically renew for subsequent one (1) year terms, unless either party provides the other with notice of its intent not to renew at least ninety (90) days prior to the end of the then-current term.
+The Wasabi Renewal Team will contact the email address listed on your account or the reseller you purchased from 120, 90, 60, and 30-days before your contract expires to discuss your renewal options.
+At this time, you will be able to adjust your contract to better fit your storage usage or terminate the contract.
+Your RCS package will automatically renew for subsequent one (1) year terms unless either party provides the other with notice of its intent not to renew at least ninety (90) days prior to the end of the then-current term.
+Any such renewal shall be at Wasabi’s then-current list price.

 When you use more capacity in any given month than what you originally purchased, Wasabi will invoice you monthly at the standard pay-as-you-go price for any overages you may incur.
 For example, if you purchased a 100 TB RCS package and you use 110 TB in a given month, you will be invoiced for the additional 10 TB (plus 7% for premium support).
 RCS usage is calculated on the first of every month.